 Your Machu Picchu Mountain ticket should be purchased along with your entrance ticket to Machu Picchu.
 Only 400 people are permitted to climb the mountain each day, so spaces are limited.
 This means you should book your ticket as early as you can to make sure you can get in.
 I recommend doing this at least 2 months in advance, if not earlier.

-Note, Huayna Picchu is even more popular, so tickets for this mountain tend to run out even faster).
+Note, Huayna Picchu is even more popular, so a Huayna Picchu ticket will likely run out even faster.
 Also, you can only opt to do one climb or the other, not both.

 There are two entrance times for the mountain: 7:00 – 8:00AM or 9:00 – 10:00AM.
 No afternoon entrance times are available so that personnel can ensure all visitors are off the mountain by the time the park closes.
 The cost for adding this excursion to your ticket will about $20, in addition to the standard entrance fee you pay.